Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

 \section{Results}

 This section presents the key findings from our series of simulations.
-In particular, Section 3.1 investigates how various IMF sampling methods influence both the burstiness of star formation and the resulting SFHs of the simulated UFD analogs.
-Section~\ref{sec:3.2} analyzes the effects of different IMF sampling methods on the resulting metallicity, focusing on the MDF and the MZR.
+In particular, Section~\ref{sec:3.1} investigates how various IMF sampling and SN injecting methods influence both the burstiness of star formation and the resulting SFHs of the simulated UFD analogs.
+Section~\ref{sec:3.2} analyzes the effects of different methods on the resulting metallicity, focusing on the MDF and the MZR.